 Information not currently available.

-Board your air-conditioned transportation for the narrated short drive to the Cuevas Los Tres Ojos (the Three Eyes Caves) -- a series of huge natural caverns decorated with an array of stalactites and stalagmites, and dotted with freshwater lagoons of different sizes and depths.
+Visit the Cuevas Los Tres Ojos (the Three Eyes Caves) -- a series of huge natural caverns decorated with an array of stalactites and stalagmites, and dotted with freshwater lagoons of different sizes and depths.
 The mysterious Sulphur Lake occupies an extinct volcanic crater; the pre-Columbian Taino Natives used the site for religious ceremonies.
-Your guide will explain the geological history of the area, and lead you down a long staircase to view the beautiful cave.
-Today, the inhabitants include turtles, bats and humans.
-The latter are daytime daredevils who dive from the cave wall into one of the underground lakes.